Rosalina121/krem-bun/README.md

 ```
 ![Sims 2 Wait](readme-assets/sims2wait.gif)

+Yes, this is not a video, but real-time React fuckery.

 Waiting screen that looks and animates like Sims 2 loading Lot screen.

 Icons are just React-Icons for now, all specified in an array so can be changed.